-There is only weak correlation between the experimental values (log $K_i(nM)$) and the RRD score

-(kcal/mol; Figure 3A, Error!
-Reference source not found.).
-The Pearson correlation coefficient (\mathbb{R}^2) is 0.081, 0.065, and 0.110 for r_w scaling factors 1.0.
+There is only weak correlation between the experimental values (log $K_i(nM)$) and the RRD score (kcal/mol; Figure 3A, Figure S1).
+The Pearson correlation coefficient (R2) is 0.081, 0.065, and 0.110 for r_w scaling factors 1.0.
 0.8 and 0.6, respectively.
 This is an extremely poor correlation.
-An MM-GBSA refinement does little to improve the correlations, and although it does become statistically significant with r_w scaling factors of 0.8 or 0.6, this remains a poor tool for predicting binding affinity (Error!
-Reference source not found.B, Figure S1).
+An MM-GBSA refinement does little to improve the correlations, and although it does become statistically significant with r_w scaling factors of 0.8 or 0.6, this remains a poor tool for predicting b--- indicates that the ligand does not dock to the orthosteric binding site of CB1.

+binding affinity (Figure 3B, Figure S1).
 This suggests that there might be more adjustments occurring in the receptor depending on very fine details of the ligand than one would necessarily expect based on their similarity by inspection.
 This both implies that induced docking might prove more useful, and that mechanism might be dependent on minor adjustments to the binding pocket.

-Induced fit docking (IFD) is a far more computationally expensive than RRD, but it allows for considerable flexibility in the binding site residues which works well for systems with moderate flexibility and differences in the binding mode of various ligands.30 This can be important if the initial pocket in a given conformation is too restrictive or permissive to accommodate a ligand (meaning the RRD will be artificially poor), and both the pocket and ligand must mutually adapt to each other when forming a complex.31 However, IFD can introduce additional errors in measurement if the pocket is too flexible, and can be less useful for prediction than RRD if the ligand classes are all similar to one another.
-IFD generally shows better results in reproducing the native conformations of complexes,32 and this was used with all 21 ligands (Table 2).
+IFD is a far more computationally expensive than RRD, but it allows for considerable flexibility in the binding site residues which works well for systems with moderate flexibility and differences in the binding mode of various ligands.42 This can be important if the initial pocket in a given conformation is too restrictive or permissive to accommodate a ligand (meaning the RRD will be artificially poor), and both the pocket and ligand must mutually adapt to each other when forming a complex.43 However, IFD can introduce additional errors in measurement if the pocket is too flexible, and can be less useful for prediction than RRD if the ligand classes are all similar to one another.
+We have used extended sampling which involves a protocol that automates the process of softening potential and trimming side chains in docking studies.
+This process aims to enhance sampling efficiency and explore a broader conformational space of ligands within the binding site.
+IFD generally shows better results in reproducing the native conformations of complexes,44 and this was used with all 21 ligands (Table).

 Even by inspection, these results seem to reflect what we know form experimental science: increasing the number of side chain carbon atoms in the series from THCV to THCP leads to improved docking scores.
-Overall, the correlation between the experimental values (log K_i (nM)) and IFD (kcal/mol) has dramatically improved compared to the RRD.
-The Pearson correlation coefficient (\mathbb{R}^2) is 0.807 with a ρ -value <1 x 10-5 (Error!
-Reference source not found.C).
+Overall, the correlation between the experimental values ($\log K_i(nM)$) and IFD (kcal/mol) has dramatically improved compared to the RRD.
+The Pearson correlation coefficient (R^2) is 0.810 with a ρ -value <1 x 10-5 (Figure 3C).
 However, there are several ligands whose behaviour is not consistent with the model, such as AM12033 and AM11542.
 This could be simply that no model is perfect, and that we should be satisfied with a good correlation, or it could be that free energy of binding alone does not model the system correctly.